rfshelley/Documentation/getting-started/first-smartapp.rst

 Publishing and installing
 -------------------------

-We can now see our first SmartApp in action in the simulator.
+We can now see our first SmartApp in action in the Simulator.
 The next question is how can we use this SmartApp on our mobile devices in the SmartThings app?
 To accomplish this, we need to publish the SmartApp.